lfex/ltest/README.md

 The original implementation of ltest (as lfeunit) was made due to some difficulties in parsing the Erlang include file for EUnit, ``eunit.hrl``, by LFE (it didn't convert all the Erlang macros).
-That has since been fixed.
+Good news: that has since been fixed!

-Since then, new features have landed in ltest making the creation of not only unit tests, but system and integration tests, easier and more consistent.
+However, during lfeunit's early existence, additional features were added -- things that EUnit didn't have or were clumsy to use.
+Such features, improved in ltest, make the creation of not only unit tests, but system and integration tests, easier and more consistent.
 These are briefly outlined in the next section.

 Of particular interest to those coming from the Clojure community, the macros in this library are inspired by Clojure's excellent unit test framework.

-Finally, features have been introduced into ltest that have no counterpart in EUnit (e.g., defining tests to be skipped, using behaviours to "tag" types of tests, etc.)
+Finally, features have been introduced into ltest that have no counterpart in EUnit (e.g., defining tests to be skipped, using behaviours to "tag" types of tests, and a REALLY BEAUTIFUL test runner, etc.)

 ### Features [&#x219F;](#table-of-contents)